-Whether you are writing a page-turner science fiction novel, or an intricate exploration of the relationship between science and law in relationship to climate change, I want to bring out the best in your book.
+Whether you are writing a page-turner science fiction novel, or an intricate exploration of the relationship between science and law in relation to climate change, I want to bring out the best in your book.
 I respect the blood, sweat, and tears you’ve shed getting the manuscript to my door.

 I created my company, Kestrel’s Way Editorial Services, more than a decade ago to pursue my passion and help other writers succeed at theirs.
 As an editor, I have decades of experience, both breadth and depth.
 I was an award-winning newspaper reporter and editor for fifteen years before turning to book editing.
 For the last fifteen, I have worked for New York publishing companies like Benchmark and Simon and Schuster, and with indie authors publishing their first (and tenth!) novels.